-WELCOMING NEW INSTRUCTOR to Columbus & Bloomington Areas - Lauren Haza
+WELCOMING NEW to Zionsville & Lafayette Area -

 I grew up in Fishers, Indiana and swimming has always been a huge part of my life.
 I remember living at the pool in the summers as a child, and not wanting to lose any attention to my sister, I mimic everything she did during her swim lessons.
 I went on to join Southeastern Swim Club and swam for the Royals until college where I competed for Denison University- Go Big Red!
 After working at a nonprofit for a 4 years and earning my Masters in Nonprofit Management, I stumbled across ISR while searching for lessons for a boy I was nannying.
 Upon further research and watching a few of Yiwen's lessons, I was hooked.